Discover the best

 We can continue our route to Sóller via the Camí de Castelló.
-On our journey we will encounter many incredible places such as Sa Capella de Castelló and Sa Font de ses Mentides, ending our trip in the Era de Can Prohom, from where we can enjoy an amazing sight of the whole of Soller.
+On our journey we will encounter many incredible places such as Sa Capella de Castelló and Sa Font de ses Mentides, ending our trip in the Era de Can Prohom, from where we can enjoy an amazing sight of Soller.

 Route from Biniaraix to Lluc

 From Soller we will continue towards the Puig de l’Ofre departing from Biniaraix.
-This ravine is considered to be unique in Mallorca, with around 2000 steps and a stream that always carries water
+This ravine is considered to be unique in Mallorca, with around 2000 steps and a stream that always carries water.

 Once we have arrived to l’Orfre we will ascend until the Coll de l’Orfre to enjoy the impressive views of the lakes and the central Tramuntana.
-We will descend to the Reservoir of Cuber – Canaleta i Font des Prat, a unique trail for the trail running lovers and trekking.
+We will descend to the Reservoir of Cuber – Canaleta and Font des Prat, a unique trail for the trail running lovers and trekking.

 From here we will ascend to a height 1100m in direction to Comellar des Prat via Sa Font de Ses Tosses d'en Gallina, at this point we can contemplate the whole of the bays of Pollença and Alcudia, and also amazing peaks such as Massanella.
 Following our route along the GR-221 direction to Lluc.
 We will encounter the famous Cases de Neu and Puig d'en Galileu, and as a good trekker would do, we will make our way to the top.

-We will arrive in Lluc via Son Amer and we will visit the monastery and it´s surroundings.
+We will arrive in Lluc via Son Amer and we will visit the monastery and its surroundings.

 Route from Lluc to Pollença via Binifaldó and Puig Tomir

-We will ascend to the top of Puig Tomir, at 1.103 metros high, and from here we can admire some of the most impressive spots of the Sierra´s landscape such as Puig Gros de Ternelles, the península of Formentor, the bay of Pollença, Cuculla de Fartàritx, Puig de Massanella, Puig Major and pla de Mallorca.
+We will ascend to the top of Puig Tomir, at 1.103 meters high, and from here we can admire some of the most impressive spots of the Sierra´s landscape such as Puig Gros de Ternelles, the península of Formentor, the bay of Pollença, Cuculla de Fartàritx, Puig de Massanella, Puig Major and pla de Mallorca.